tjek/tjek-js-sdk/README.md

 - [ShopGun Android SDK](https://github.com/shopgun/shopgun-android-sdk)

 ## Changelog

+### Version NEXT

+- PagedPublicationKit: Let options be passed to Viewer when calling createViewer, like so: `bootstrapper.createViewer(data, { pageSpreadMaxZoomScale: 1 });`

 ### Version 2.3.17

 - Make sure PagedPublicationViewer controls are destroy()'ed properly with the viewer, event handlers and all
-- Internal removal of some extraneous function binding *Breaking Change:* If you relied on `this` in bootstrapper.fetch() callback, it no longer refers to the bootstrapper instance.
+- Internal removal of some extraneous function binding _Breaking Change:_ If you relied on `this` in bootstrapper.fetch() callback, it no longer refers to the bootstrapper instance.

 ### Version 2.3.16

 - Fix broken PagedPublicationViewer startup

 ### Version 2.3.15

 - Update dependencies, including a fix for PagedPublicationViewer multiple starts via verso-browser https://github.com/shopgun/verso-browser/commit/81d95da1b1d0b26685fffd968bbbea8694252997

 ### Version 2.3.8